How to Connect Microsoft Teams Chats with Slack (2026)

 From the Conclude Dashboard

 After an admin installs Conclude and activates Connect (internal connections), you can connect a new Microsoft Teams chat with a Slack channel.
+You can also create new channels or chats during setup – not just link to existing ones (see later in the guide).

 Go to Conclude’s web dashboard: